pingcap/docs/accelerated-table-creation.md

 TiDB v7.6.0 introduces the system variable [`tidb_ddl_version`](https://docs.pingcap.com/tidb/v7.6/system-variables#tidb_enable_fast_create_table-new-in-v800) to support accelerating table creation, which improves the efficiency of bulk table creation.
 Starting from v8.0.0, this system variable is renamed to [`tidb_enable_fast_create_table`](/system-variables.md#tidb_enable_fast_create_table-new-in-v800).

-When [`tidb_enable_fast_create_table`](/system-variables.md#tidb_enable_fast_create_table-new-in-v800) is enabled, table creation statements for the same schema submitted to the same TiDB node at the same time will be merged into a batch table creation statement to improve table creation performance.
-Therefore, to improve the table creation performance, you need several sessions to connect to the same TiDB node to create tables under the same schema concurrently and increase the concurrency appropriately.
+When you enable accelerated table creation via [`tidb_enable_fast_create_table`](/system-variables.md#tidb_enable_fast_create_table-new-in-v800), table creation statements with the same schema committed to the same TiDB node at the same time are merged into batch table creation statements to improve table creation performance.
+Therefore, to improve the table creation performance, try to connect to the same TiDB node, create tables with the same schema concurrently, and increase the concurrency appropriately.

-The merged bulk table creation statements are executed within the same transaction, so if one of them fails, all of them will fail.
+The merged batch table creation statements are executed within the same transaction, so if one statement of them fails, all of them will fail.

 > **Warning:**
 >